RandomMeas.jl: A Julia Package for Randomized Measurements in Quantum Devices: Basic usage

 \paragraph{Linear functionals.} For estimates that are \emph{linear} in the state---e.g.\ an observable expectation value $\operatorname{tr}(O\rho)$---the estimator is the sample mean of $N_B$ (batch-)shadow evaluations.
 The routine \lstinline{get_expect_shadow} (and analogues) accepts the keyword \lstinline{compute_sem=true} and returns the value together with its standard error \( \sigma = \sqrt{\operatorname{Var}[\,\hat O\,]/N_B}\, \).

-\paragraph{Polynomial functionals.} Non-linear quantities such as purity $\operatorname{tr}(\rho^2)$ of a quantum state $\rho$ or higher trace moments admit unbiased \emph{U-statistic} estimators but lack simple analytic variance formulae. \RM therefore implements the leave-one-out \emph{jackknife} \cite{wu1986jackknife} to estimate the variance of the corresponding estimate: \begin{enumerate} \item From $N_B$ (batch) shadows compute the U-statistic $\hat\theta$. \item For each $i=1,\dots,N_B$ omit shadow~$i$ and recompute $\hat\theta_{(i)}$ from the remaining $N_B-1$ shadows. \item The jack-knife bias‐corrected point estimate is \(\theta_{\text{JK}} = N_B\hat\theta - (N_B-1)\,\overline{\hat\theta}_{(\cdot)}\), with variance \(\sigma_{\text{JK}}^2 = \tfrac{N_B-1}{N_B}\sum_i (\hat\theta_{(i)}-\overline{\hat\theta}_{(\cdot)})^{2}\). \end{enumerate} A direct implementation requires $\mathcal O(N_B)$ evaluations of the costly U-statistic. \RM avoids this overhead by caching all terms that enter the full estimator and re-aggregating them to obtain every $\hat\theta_{(i)}$ essentially for free; the run time therefore remains dominated by the single computation of the full U-statistic.
+\paragraph{Polynomial functionals.} Non-linear quantities such as purity $\operatorname{tr}(\rho^2)$ of a quantum state $\rho$ or higher trace moments admit unbiased \emph{U-statistic} estimators but lack simple analytic variance formulae. \RM therefore implements the leave-one-out \emph{jackknife} \cite{wu1986jackknife} to estimate the variance of the corresponding estimate: \begin{enumerate} \item From $N_B$ (batch) shadows compute the U-statistic $\hat\theta$. \item For each $i=1,\dots,N_B$ omit shadow~$i$ and recompute $\hat\theta_{(i)}$ from the remaining $N_B-1$ shadows. \item The jackknife bias‐corrected point estimate is \(\theta_{\text{JK}} = N_B\hat\theta - (N_B-1)\,\overline{\hat\theta}_{(\cdot)}\), with variance \(\sigma_{\text{JK}}^2 = \tfrac{N_B-1}{N_B}\sum_i (\hat\theta_{(i)}-\overline{\hat\theta}_{(\cdot)})^{2}\). \end{enumerate} A direct implementation requires $\mathcal O(N_B)$ evaluations of the costly U-statistic. \RM avoids this overhead by caching all terms that enter the full estimator and re-aggregating them to obtain every $\hat\theta_{(i)}$ essentially for free; the run time therefore remains dominated by the single computation of the full U-statistic.
 It also provides functionality to estimate the full covariance matrix of multiple trace moments via jackknife.

 \paragraph{Practical guidelines.} Reliable uncertainties require a minimum of roughly ten (batch) shadows ($N_B\gtrsim10$) \cite{rath_entanglement_2023}.
 Users are encouraged to check convergence of both the point estimate and the jackknife error bar as a function of~$N_B$.
+We note that bootstrap resampling is another natural option for uncertainty quantification, but it is not currently implemented in \RM; we focus on jackknife as a deterministic and computationally efficient default.

 All post-processing routines expose the keywords \lstinline{compute_sem} / \lstinline{compute_cov} to activate these statistical diagnostics; by default only the point estimate is returned.